official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-575. In the first conversation they discussed possible wording for the draft resolution which avoided conceding that the Security Council would “decide” on the action to be taken in the event of a report of a serious breach by Iraq and leave the question of a decision ambiguous.183
+575. In the first conversation they discussed possible wording for the draft resolution which avoided conceding that the Security Council would “decide” on the action to be taken in the event of a report of a serious breach by Iraq and leave the question of a decision ambiguous.[^183]

-181 Statement, 15 March 2011, page 8, quoting Telegram 1983 UKMIS New York to FCO London,
+[^181]: Statement, 15 March 2011, page 8, quoting Telegram 1983 UKMIS New York to FCO London,
 16 October 2002, ‘Iraq: US Compromises and UK Intervention’.
-182 Letter (handwritten) Straw to Prime Minister, 16 October 2002, ‘Iraq: US’.
+[^182]: Letter (handwritten) Straw to Prime Minister, 16 October 2002, ‘Iraq: US’.
-183 Letter Manning to McDonald, 16 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^183]: Letter Manning to McDonald, 16 October 2002, ‘Iraq: Conversation with Condi Rice’.

 304

-The Report of the Iraq Inquiry576.
-Sir David and Dr Rice agreed that everyone knew that the Security Council would have to meet if Dr Blix reported that the Iraqis were in breach; and that everyone knew that the French could table another resolution at that point if they wanted to.
+576. Sir David and Dr Rice agreed that everyone knew that the Security Council would have to meet if Dr Blix reported that the Iraqis were in breach; and that everyone knew that the French could table another resolution at that point if they wanted to.
 Sir David told Dr Rice that “it was important to signal, through the new resolution, that the Security Council was united in its determination to support Blix and bring the maximum pressure to bear on Saddam to disarm.
 We had to go through this process.”

-577. Mr Powell asked, “Where does this leave us with the AG [Attorney General]?”184
+577. Mr Powell asked, “Where does this leave us with the AG [Attorney General]?”[^184]

 578. Sir David responded: